BurntSushi/erd/README.md

 If you have more exotic needs, then I suggest that either `erd` is not the right tool, *or* you could use `erd` to output an `er` file as a `dot` file.
-You can then customize it further manually or using some other tool:
+You can then customize it further manually or using some other tool.

 You can output a `dot` file using the `--fmt` option or by simply using it as a file extension: